zarubto4/tyrion/README.md

   - Install *Java* and *JCE - Unlimited Strength* policy files (only replace files in your_java/lib/security folder)
   - (You might have to add location of java.exe and javac.exe to JAVA_HOME or PATH variable)
-  - Install PostgreSQL and create password "admin" for superuser "postgres" and create DB "ByzanceERP"
+  - Install PostgreSQL and create password "admin" for superuser "postgres" and create DB "byzance"
   - In root of the application run terminal command "activator run" (might have to add path of your activator/bin to PATH variable)

   #### Tips ####